 Methodology

-When you submit a patent, ClaimHit runs nine frontier AI models simultaneously — Claude Sonnet, Claude Haiku, GPT-4o, GPT-4o Mini, Gemini 2.0 Flash, DeepSeek, Mistral, and Perplexity Sonar.
-Each model receives the same patent claims and searches independently without knowledge of what the others found.
+When you submit a patent, ClaimHit runs seven AI models in parallel — two Claude Sonnet instances, one Claude Haiku, two GPT-4o variants, DeepSeek, and Mistral.
+Each model receives the same patent claims and proposes candidates independently, with no knowledge of what the others found.

 A single model producing a confident result is hard to validate — confident hallucinations look identical to confident accurate results.
-Nine independent models converging on the same target is a qualitatively different signal.
-Independence is what makes the consensus meaningful.
+Multiple independent models converging on the same target is a qualitatively different signal.
+Independence is what makes the consensus meaningful, and where models disagree we still keep candidates so the next four stages can verify them against the open web.

 Anthropic